wagnerflo/inipp/README.rst

 =============================
 A tarball of the current version |VER| can be downloaded at |DOWN|.
 MD5 checksum and GnuPG signature are available at the same spot.
-The lastest code is maintained in a Mercurial repository at |HOME|.
+The lastest code is maintained in a Git repository at |HOME|.

 Copy the ``inipp.hh`` header to a directory of your choice within the sources of the software you intend to use inipp with.
 Compilation